jcowey/P3/heidicon/interaction.md

 ## Finding the link to put in XML files
   - Click on the relevant image
     - choose Aufnahmen
-    - click on the 3 dots to the far right of "wechselzu Aufnahme"
+    - click on the 3 dots to the far right of "*Wechsel zu Aufnahme =>*"
-      - choose Teilen
+      - click on Schnellanzeige
+      - just below the image you will see the title of the image and below that "Aufnahme/Reproduktion #" followed by a number
+      - it is this number you need to put in the XML files (the number is almost always one higher than the number in the URL of the internet page you have open)

 ## Changing download, high resolution etc.
   - Click on the relevant image